fluttercommunity/rx_command/README.md

 #### Listening for CommandResults

 The original `ReactiveCommand` from _ReactiveUI_ separates the state information of the command into four Observables (`result, thrownExceptions, isExecuting, canExecute`) this works great in an environment that doesn't rebuild the whole screen on state change.
 Flutter it's often desirable when working with a `StreamBuilder` to have all this information at one place so that you can decide what to display depending on the returned state.
-Therefore `RxCommand` itself is an Observable emitting `CommandResult`objects:
+Therefore `RxCommand` offer the `.results` Observable emitting `CommandResult`objects:

 ```Dart
 class CommandResult<T>